Little Massingham: History of the parish

 At the time of the Domesday Book in 1086, William the Conqueror bestowed upon Eudo, the son of Spiruwin, the Barony of Tateshale in Lincolnshire (now known as Tattershall).
 William also gave him the lands of Hillington, Grimston, Congham and Little Massingham that had belonged to Scula.
 Scula is thought to have been a general who served under Viking King Ragnald.

 In 1302, these lands passed into the possession of Sir John de Thorpe, by right of his wife, Alice.

 Later the estate of Little Massingham came into the family of the Le Stranges of Hunstanton, and in the 16th century, they passed to the Mordaunt family when Robert Mordaunt married Barbara le Strange.

-In 1807 Sir Charles Mordaunt, the eighth baronet decided to sell the estate of Little Massingham and the advowson of the living to Joseph Wilson, Esq., of Highbury Hill, Middlesex.

-Mr Wilson was a rich and prosperous merchant and although having purchased Little Massingham he never lived there, but chose to use Stowlangtoft Hall, Suffolk as his country estate.
+In 1807 Sir Charles Mordaunt, the eighth baronet decided to sell the estate of Little Massingham and the advowson of the living to Joseph Wilson of Highbury Hill, Middlesex.
+Wilson was a rich and prosperous merchant and although having purchased Little Massingham he never lived there, but chose to use Stowlangtoft Hall, Suffolk as his country estate.
 However, he did install his son-in-law Charles D. Brereton as rector of Little Massingham.

-Joseph Wilson's heir Henry Wilson of Stowlangtoft Hall succeeded him and in 1872 Henry's son Mr Fuller Maitland Wilson sold the estate of Little Massingham.
+Joseph Wilson's heir Henry Wilson of Stowlangtoft Hall succeeded him and in 1872 Henry's son Fuller Maitland Wilson sold the estate of Little Massingham.

 Since that time there were a few more large landowners of Little Massingham before some of the estate was broken up.

 It was recorded that in the early 19th century thirty or forty acres of wheat were grown in Little Massingham.
 In 1825 the cultivation had increased to between three and four hundred acres.